 The long coastline of 1,962 km offers tremendous opportunities for investment in India's marine industries and cruise tourism.

 Andaman & Nicobar is an important hub for the economic strategic cooperation of India.
 The role of Andaman & Nicobar in India's strong ties with East Asian countries and other sea-related countries is very critical under the Act-East Policy and this is likely to grow.
-To improve the development of projects in the state, the Island Development Agency was created 3 years ago.
+To improve the development of projects in the UT, the Island Development Agency was created eight years ago.

 Submarine Cable will assist Andaman & Nicobar in providing cheaper and better connectivity and Digital India's advantages, especially in improving online education, telemedicine, banking, online trading and tourism.